 - Have taken ENGL 302 (waived for Honors College students)

-- Mason Core quantitative reasoning course
+- Have taken a Mason quantitative reasoning course

 We encourage any students who are not eligible for the Bachelor’s/Accelerated MPH to apply to the MPH program through the traditional application.